 What does it actually display?

-The battery voltage can be quite important for AGM batteries, and less so for lithium batteries, but its still useful.
+The battery voltage can be quite important for AGM batteries, and less so for a 12V lithium battery, but its still useful.
 Interestingly the Victron unit is far more accurate than the Projecta 240V charger we have in our Reconn R2, which is mounted just underneath it.

 Current power flow